gitmachtl/scripts/cardano/ff-testnet/README.md

 ### poolname.pool.json

-The json file could end up like this one after the pool was registered (and also retired later).
-In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
+The json file could end up like this one after the pool was registered.
+If it was also retired, some additional entries can be found.<br>In the future we can add values like poolTicker, poolRelays & poolHomepage for example.
 ```
 {
   "poolName": "mypool",
   "poolOwner": "owner",
   "poolRewards": "owner",
-  "poolPledge": "111000000000",
+  "poolPledge": "100000000000",
-  "poolCost": "50000000",
+  "poolCost": "500000000",
-  "poolMargin": "0.20",
+  "poolMargin": "0.10",
   "regCertCreated": "So Mai 31 14:38:53 CEST 2020",
   "regCertFile": "mypool.pool.cert",
   "poolID": "68c2d7335f542f2d8b961bf6de5d5fd046b912b671868b30b79c3e2219f7e51a",
   "regSubmitted": "So Mai 31 14:39:46 CEST 2020",
-  "deregCertCreated": "So Mai 31 17:14:14 CEST 2020",
-  "deregCertFile": "mypool.pool.dereg-cert",
-  "deregEpoch": "28",
-  "deregSubmitted": "So Mai 31 17:14:43 CEST 2020"
 }
 ```